 Magill Street has been opened to public traffic now that Hospital Road is closed to facilitate carpark entry and exit to the main hospital carpark.
 Construction vehicles are not permitted to use Magill Street.
-Access controls are currently installed at the eastern end of Magill Street.
+Boom gates prevent vehicle movements between Hospital Road and Magill Street between 10pm and 7am.
+Emergency vehicles are exempted.

 To keep construction related traffic to a minimum on the surrounding roads, it is necessary to define routes for construction traffic to and from the work site.
 These access routes are to predominantly utilise arterial roads and minimise the use of local roads including Magill Street, Arthur Street and Clara Street where possible.
-Construction traffic through the Randwick Junction Town Centre (i.e. Belmore Road) is to also be avoided.
 The key arterial roads surrounding the site are Avoca Street, Anzac Parade and Alison Road.

-Access to the site will be via Botany Street.
-The CTPMP currently allows for one construction access gate along Botany Street.
-Proposed access routes are shown to and from the site, and these access and egress routes takes into account TfNSW, TMC and SCO considerations which have previously been raised on neighbouring construction projects.
+Access to the site will be via Botany Street and via Hospital Road to the B2 Loading Dock.
+Proposed access routes are shown to and from the site, and these access and egress routes take into account TfNSW, TMC and SCO considerations which have previously been raised on neighbouring construction projects.

-The SCH1/MCCCC project will utilise the haulage routes approved for and utilised by the ASB construction.
-The following truck haulage routes were identified to minimise impact on surrounding roadways.
 These routes will be communicated to the workforce via startup meetings, toolbox talks and issuing this CTPMP.

-Figure 17 Travelling from Southwest M5/M1 to Randwick
+Figure 18 Travelling from Southwest M5/M1 to Randwick

-Delivery vehicles travelling from the West of Sydney will follow a direction as outlined in the above figure.
+Delivery vehicles travelling from the west of Sydney will follow a direction as outlined in the above figure.
 Utilising the M5/M1 vehicles follow the following route to the site: